cjolson1/Lagunitas-Quality-Assurance/testing.md

     * `export`
   - `order_adjust`

-Admin, schedule, and export methods are all the methods of the `DashboardBehavior` class.
-Each of these can also have their own ratios in relation to each other.
+Nested inside the class UserBehavior (also a subclass of TaskSet) are DashboardBehavior and order_adjust.
+Since there are no inner nests within order_adjust it is simply a method that executes its request.
+As you can see DashboardBehavior is a class that inherits from TaskSet because nested inside Dashboard behavior are 3 methods to test get requests on the admin, schedule, and export paths.
+Each level of nesting can have their own ratios in relation to the other items at thier level of nesting.

 #### Simulating Page Views